Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 Swimlane geometry is the single most complex problem in automatic BPMN layout, and it is the reason most pre-AI BPMN tools produced diagrams that looked amateurish unless an analyst spent an hour repositioning nodes.
 The ELK layout engine, which runs in a web worker on the LucidFlow canvas, handles this by allocating lane widths proportional to the number of tasks in each lane, positioning tasks vertically within their lane to minimise edge crossings, and routing sequence flows through the gaps between tasks.
 The algorithm is deterministic: the same input produces the same layout every time, which matters because the diagram is then stable across re-renders and re-shares.

 Swimlanes are load-bearing because the transformation plan sits on top of them.
 A small-and-mid-sized business owner looking at a well-laned BPMN of their own process sees the three handoffs that cost the most and the one lane that is carrying the organisation.
 The consultant working with them uses exactly that picture as the opening slide of the AI transformation plan: here is what the lanes look like today, here is what they look like after we eliminate two handoffs and move one approval to an automated service.
-LucidFlow treats swimlane geometry as a prerequisite because it is: the cost dashboard, the ESSII analysis, and the transformation roadmap all read the lane structure to know where to look.
+LucidFlow treats swimlane geometry as a prerequisite because it is, the cost dashboard, the ESSII analysis, and the transformation roadmap all read the lane structure to know where to look.

 Frequently asked questions